The Brothers Grimm (film): Production

+Development

 Ehren Kruger's screenplay was written as a spec script; in February 2001, Metro-Goldwyn-Mayer (MGM) purchased the script, with Summit Entertainment to co-finance the film.
 In October 2002, Terry Gilliam entered negotiations to direct, and rewrote Kruger's script alongside frequent collaborator Tony Grisoni.
 The Writers Guild of America refused to credit Gilliam and Grisoni for their rewrite work, and Kruger received sole credit.

 After Gilliam's hiring, production was put on fast track for a target November 2004 theatrical release date.
 MGM had trouble financing the film, and dropped out as main distributor.
 Weeks later, Bob Weinstein, under his Dimension Films production company, made a deal with MGM and Summit to co-finance The Brothers Grimm, and become the lead distributor.
 Projected at $75 million, this was to be Dimension Films' most expensive film ever.

 Casting

-Johnny Depp was Gilliam's first choice for Will Grimm, but producer Bob Weinstein believed Depp was not commercially famous enough for the role while Depp himself at the time was too busy with Tim Burton’s 2005 remake of Willy Wonka.
-Damon joked that Weinstein "was kicking himself because half-way through production, Pirates of the Caribbean came out and Depp was all of a sudden a big sensation".
-Ledger met Gilliam in November 2002 when Nicola Pecorini recommended the actor to the director, comparing him to Depp.
+Johnny Depp was Gilliam's first choice for Will Grimm, but producer Bob Weinstein believed Depp was not commercially famous enough for the role.
+Matt Damon joked that Weinstein "was kicking himself because halfway through production, Pirates of the Caribbean came out and Depp was all of a sudden a big sensation".
+Heath Ledger met Gilliam in November 2002 when Nicola Pecorini recommended the actor to the director, comparing him to Depp.
 Gilliam intended to cast Ledger opposite Depp.
 Damon and Ledger were originally cast in opposite roles before they asked to have their characters switched.

 Damon had wanted to work with Gilliam for years.
-The actor "grew up loving [Gilliam's] Time Bandits, the way that movie created this weird but totally convincing world".
+Damon "grew up loving [Gilliam's] Time Bandits, the way that movie created this weird but totally convincing world".
 Gilliam elected to have Damon wear a prosthetic nose, but Weinstein said "it would have distracted audiences from Damon's star-studded good looks".
 Gilliam later reasoned that "it would have been the most expensive nose job ever".

 Gilliam wanted Samantha Morton for the female lead but was overruled by The Weinsteins who wanted a more conventionally beautiful actress.
-Robin Williams was originally cast in the role of Cavaldi before dropping out, and was replaced by Peter Stormare.
+Robin Williams was originally cast in the role of Cavaldi before dropping out and was replaced by Peter Stormare.
 Nicole Kidman turned down the role of the Mirror Queen due to scheduling conflicts.